davidbertoldi/bm_nodeinterpreter/README.md

 ```
 The `bm_nodeinterpreter` folder will be added.
 The submodule will be pointed to branch `main`, that always contains the last stable version.

-Then add the cartridge it your site's path in *Administration > Manage Sites > Settings* (better if you do it for all the sites).
+Then add the cartridge to your site's path in *Administration > Manage Sites > Settings* (better if you do it for all the sites).

 ## Usage
 This module must be restricted to admin users.